sjentsch/lsjDocs/Ch17/Ch17_Epilogue_4.rst

    detect an effect if it actually exists) and referred to power analysis, a collection of tools that are useful for assessing how much power your study has.
-Power analysis can be useful for planning a study (e.g., figuring out how large a sample you’re likely to need), but it also serves a useful role in analysing data that you already collected.
+Power analysis can be useful for planning a study (e.g., figuring out how large a sample you are likely to need), but it also serves a useful role in analysing data that you already collected.
 For instance, suppose you get a significant result, and you have an estimate of your effect size.
 You can use this information to estimate how much power your study actually had.
-   This is kind of useful, especially if your effect size is not large.
+   Thit is kind of useful, especially if your effect size is not large.
 For instance, suppose you reject the null hypothesis at *p* < 0.05, but you use power analysis to figure out that your estimated power was only 0.08.
 The significant result means that, if the null hypothesis was in fact true, there was a 5\% chance of getting data like this.
-But the low power means that, even if the null hypothesis is false and the effect size was really as small as it looks, there was only an 8\% chance of getting data like you did.
+But the low power means that, even if the null hypothesit is false and the effect size was really as small as it looks, there was only an 8\% chance of getting data like you did.
 This suggests that you need to be pretty cautious, because luck seems to have played a big part in your results, one way or the other!

--  **Data analysis using theory-inspired models.** In a few places in this book I’ve mentioned response time (RT) data, where you record how long it takes someone to do something (e.g., make a simple decision).
-I’ve mentioned that RT data are almost invariably non-normal, and positively skewed.
-Additionally, there’s a thing known as the speed-accuracy trade-off: if you try to make decisions too quickly (low RT) then you’re likely to make poorer decisions (lower accuracy).
-So if you measure both the accuracy of a participant’s decisions and their RT, you’ll probably find that speed and accuracy are related.
-There’s more to the story than this, of course, because some people make better decisions than others regardless of how fast they’re going.
+-  **Data analysis using theory-inspired models.** In a few places in this book I have mentioned response time (RT) data, where you record how long it takes someone to do something (e.g., make a simple decision).
+I have mentioned that RT data are almost invariably non-normal, and positively skewed.
+Additionally, there is a thing known as the speed-accuracy trade-off: if you try to make decisions too quickly (low RT) then you are likely to make poorer decisions (lower accuracy).
+So if you measure both the accuracy of a participant’s decisions and their RT, you will probably find that speed and accuracy are related.
+There is more to the story than this, of course, because some people make better decisions than others regardless of how fast they are going.
 Moreover, speed depends on both cognitive processes (i.e., time spent thinking) but also physiological ones (e.g., how fast can you move your muscles).
-It’s starting to sound like analysing this data will be a complicated process.
+It is starting to sound like analysing this data will be a complicated process.
 And indeed it is, but one of the things that you find when you dig into the psychological literature is that there already exist mathematical models (called “sequential sampling models”) that describe how people make simple decisions, and these models take into account a lot of the factors I mentioned above.
-You won’t find any of these theoretically-inspired models in a standard statistics textbook.
+You will not find any of these theoretically-inspired models in a standard statistics textbook.
 Standard stats textbooks describe standard tools, tools that could meaningfully be applied in lots of different disciplines, not just psychology.
 ANOVA is an example of a standard tool that is just as applicable to psychology as to pharmacology.
 Sequential sampling models are not, they are psychology-specific, more or less.
-   This doesn’t make them less powerful tools.
-In fact, if you’re analysing data where people have to make choices quickly you should really be using sequential sampling models to analyse the data.
-Using ANOVA or regression or whatever won’t work as well, because the theoretical assumptions that underpin them are not well-matched to your data.
+   This does not make them less powerful tools.
+In fact, if you are analysing data where people have to make choices quickly you should really be using sequential sampling models to analyse the data.
+Using ANOVA or regression or whatever will not work as well, because the theoretical assumptions that underpin them are not well-matched to your data.
 In contrast, sequential sampling models were explicitly designed to analyse this specific type of data, and their theoretical